alanxoc3/pico-8-work/2023-picodex/README.txt

   - customize parties
 - Battle
   - story (predefined fights, end in missingno)
-  - pokedown (fight pokemon in order, aim for high score)
+  - numeric (fight pokemon in order, aim for high score)
   - random fight (fight a completely random team)
   - party fight (fight one of the saved parties)
 - Quiz